Do Low Maintenance Timber Windows Really Exist?

 Construction of the windows and doors is key to the longevity of external joinery; all joints must be appropriately and robustly constructed with any fixings concealed below the surface of the timber.
 Where separate drips and cills not part of the main frame construction these should be fixed using screws on a concealed part of the cill i.e. not through its face.

-A manufacturer that preservative treats its timber and controls the moisture content of its timber will also enhance durability and longevity of their product over those that don’t.
+A wooden window and door manufacturer that preservative treats its timber and controls the moisture content of its timber will also enhance durability and longevity of their product over those that don’t.
 Keep it simple and ask to see samples as evidence of robust construction methods and ask about moisture control.

 Factory Finishing